dev-mariana/styled-components/README.md

-## Aprendendo um pouco de styled components.
+## Aprendendo a usar o styled components.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).